livewires/you-win/docs/sheets/00-new-world.md

 * a new game file open (e.g. a file called `app.js`).
 * (optional) a phone running Chrome or Safari, with your glitch project opened.

-Put your text editor and Chrome window side-by-side, if you can (and/or keep your phone open in front of you!).
-Whenever save in your text editor, `you-win` will automatically refresh the page.

-Make sure you have line numbers turned on in your text editor.
+See the [install page](install) for details about getting going.
+If you're not using glitch, it's helpful to turn on line numbers and, if possible, syntax highlighting in your text editor.

-Your Chrome window should have a white screen.
+Your project window should have a white screen.
 This is a blank canvas in which we can start making a game!

 ## The template